-&lt;sup>12https://globalcarbontrace.io/storage/PCR-CO-630/initiatives/PCR-CO-630-142-001/Documento%20de%20proyecto.pdf
+11https://globalcarbontrace.io/storage/PCR-CO-630/initiatives/PCR-CO-630-142-001/Documento%20de%20proyecto.pdf

-Adaptation action BCR Action to adapt the project Assessment Unidad de Planificación Rural UPRA. d) Suggests areas for restoration in areas of special environmental concern.
-The buffer strips of areas established by CORPORINOQUIA for the protection and conservation of natural resources and the environment have been preserved.
-The project promotes restoration activities through passive regeneration actions in areas that were previously non forest.
-The audit team ensured this information through the GIS /3/ to confirm the eligible area, buffer strips, during on- site visit in the project area, and interviews with Corporinoquia representatives. e) Designs and implements adaptation strategies based on an ecosystem-based approach.
+Adaptation action BCR Action to adapt the project Assessment areas that were previously non forest. e) Designs and implements adaptation strategies based on an ecosystem-based approach.
 The project uses an ecosystem-based approach to preserve and restore key environmental areas, promote passive regeneration in degraded zones, and utilize locally adapted forest species to ensure ecological and productive stability.
-The audit team ensured this information through the GIS /3/ to confirm the eligible area, buffer strips, during on- site visit in the project area, and interviews with Corporinoquia representatives.
-Likewise, the audit team visited protected buffer areas around the project area, as f) It strengthens the local capacities of institutions and/or communities to make informed decisions that enable them to anticipate negative effects resulting from climate change (recognition of The project enhances local capacities by collaborating with various entities and residents to align reforestation and conservation efforts with national policies and community interests.
-It well as the passive regeneration areas (Annexes 4 and 5 of this report).
+The audit team ensured this information through the GIS /3/ to confirm the eligible area, buffer strips, during onsite visit in the project area, and interviews with Corporinoquia representatives.
+Likewise, the audit team visited protected buffer areas around the project area, as f) It strengthens the local capacities of institutions and/or communities to make informed decisions that enable them to anticipate negative effects resulting from climate change (recognition of vulnerability conditions) and to seize opportunities arising from anticipated or observed changes.
+The project enhances local capacities by collaborating with various entities and residents to align reforestation and conservation efforts with national policies and community interests.
+It provides training for workers and promotes sustainable forest management and soil and water conservation practices, fostering climate resilience.
+These actions help communities and authorities make informed decisions about land use and ecosystem protection. well as the passive regeneration areas (Annexes 4 and 5 of this report).